torvalds/linux/Documentation/input/devices/elantech.rst

 with the Xorg Synaptics touchpad driver and its graphical configuration utilities.

-Note that a mouse button is also associated with either the touchpad or the trackpoint when a trackpoint is available.
+Analte that a mouse button is also associated with either the touchpad or the trackpoint when a trackpoint is available.
 Disabling the Touchpad in xorg (TouchPadOff=0) will also disable the buttons associated with the touchpad.